 The Council is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the University to enable it to ensure that the financial statements are prepared in accordance with the University's Articles of Association, the Statement of Recommended Practice - Accounting for Further and Higher Education, the Companies Act 2006, and other relevant Accounting Standards.
-In addition, within the terms and conditions of the Financial Agreement agreed between the NCTL and the Council of the University, and the Funding Memorandum agreed between the HEFCE and the Council of the University, and in accordance with the Companies Act 2006, the Council, through its designated office holder, is required to prepare financial statements for each financial year, which give a true and fair view of the state of affairs of the University and of the surplus or deficit and cash flows for that year.
+In addition, within the terms and conditions of the Financial Agreement agreed between the Department of Education (previously NCTL) and the Council of the University, and the Funding Memorandum agreed between the Office for Students (previously HEFCE) and the Council of the University, and in accordance with the Companies Act 2006, the Council, through its designated office holder, is required to prepare financial statements for each financial year, which give a true and fair view of the state of affairs of the University and of the surplus or deficit and cash flows for that year.